 In 1988, Congress designated 97% of Mount Rainier National Park as wilderness.
 This area is managed to preserve its wilderness character.
 Tens of thousands of visitors encounter the wilderness on overnight trips every year, whether through the challenge of a summit climb, the immersion of the Wonderland Trail, or the restorative peace of a shorter foray into the backcountry.

 Only a few hours away from major population centers, the Mount Rainier Wilderness provides outstanding opportunities for solitude in a landscape largely unmodified by modern human manipulation and control.

 A permit is required year-round for all overnight stays in the backcountry.
 A wilderness permit allows the permit holder and their group to camp in a designated camp or area.
-A climbing permit is required for travel above 10,000 feet or on glaciers.

-From early fall through late spring, permits are available for self-registration at select locations.
 Visit Plan Your Visit for more information.

 When planning your trip, please keep the following in mind: